gitadr/gatsbyPortfolio/src/content/notes/note_240210_Reverance.md

 tags: ["Creative Process"]
 ---

 I stumbled across this 2022 interview over the weekend.
-It's a timely reminder of the importance of trusting the creative process and helping others transcend the immediate challenges and focus on the opportunity and vision.
+It's a timely reminder of the importance of trusting the creative process and helping others transcend the immediate challenges and focus on the vision.

 ![Recode22](note_images/code22_Cook-Ive-Laurene-Jobs.png)